dr-lizhiwei/dr-lizhiwei.github.io/_pages/about.md

 **<font color=brown>:pushpin:Call for Manuscripts</font>** - Photogrammetric Engineering & Remote Sensing (PE&RS) ([Link](https://my.asprs.org/PERS))

 I am a Research Assistant Professor in the Department of Civil, Urban, Earth, and Environmental Engineering (<a href='https://uee.unist.ac.kr/eng/'>CUEEn</a>) at Ulsan National Institute of Science and Technology (<a href='https://www.unist.ac.kr/'>UNIST</a>).
-I am also affiliated with the Intelligent Remote sensing and geospatial Information Science (IRIS) Lab led by [Prof. Jungho Im](https://irisunist.wixsite.com/irislab).
+I am affiliated with the Intelligent Remote sensing and geospatial Information Science (IRIS) Lab led by [Prof. Jungho Im](https://irisunist.wixsite.com/irislab).

 My research focuses on **Remote Sensing of Cloudy and Rainy Environments**, leveraging big Earth observation data and GeoAI to address environmental and climate change challenges, particularly in tropical and subtropical regions prone to frequent cloud cover and heavy rainfall.
 The specific research interests include urban and environmental remote sensing, cloud detection and removal, land cover/use mapping, and flood monitoring and risk assessment.
 I have authored over 20 journal papers in *RSE*, *ISPRS P&RS*, *JAG*, *IEEE TGRS*, etc., with a total of over 3,200 citations (as of June 2025 in <a href='https://scholar.google.com/citations?user=SlXpfWMAAAAJ&hl=en'>Google Scholar</a>), five of which have been selected as 🏆ESI Highly Cited Papers.